SouzaTXT/DNS-Brute/README.md

 <h1> How it works: </h1>

 So, you add the website that you want at the ```alvo``` variable, in the example here, it's say ```"bancocn.com"``` (I explain why at the ***"A Pratical Example"*** topic ⬇).
-After that, when you run the code, it will use the subdomains texts form the wordlist.txt archive, returning all possible sites together with the subdomain and their probable IP protocol.
+After that, when you run the code, it will use the subdomains texts form the wordlist.txt archive, returning all possible sites together with the subdomain and IP protocol.
 <br>
 <br>